marcoaoteixeira/Udemy_RabbitMQ/README.md

-This repository contains all code that I written regarding the course.
+This repository contains all code that I had written regarding the course.
 I really understand that it's a bit overengineered but, well...